graygnuorg/go-gdbm/README.md

 Most `GDBM` function return a pair of values: an actual result and error status.
 Some functions return only error status.
-The error status is an object of type `GdbmError`, which is a modification of [error](https://pkg.go.dev/errors) which, in addition to the methods provided by the standard interface, provides the following:
+The error status is an object of type `GdbmError` - a modification of [error](https://pkg.go.dev/errors) which, in addition to the methods provided by the standard interface, provides the following: